 Those toddler years ARE TOUGH!

-You really need to employ entirely different strategies for a toddler then you do for an immobile infant.
+You really need to employ entirely different strategies for a toddler than you do for an immobile infant.
 Getting that balance right and avoiding hunger, tiredness and boredom is essential.
-Extra stimulation, involvement and planning are essential.
+Extra stimulation, involvement and planning are essential to toddler travel survival.

 Flying with toddlers

 This has undoubtedly been the hardest aspect for us of toddler travel.
 As soon as your beautiful little lap baby outgrows the airline bassinet but can’t independently have their own seat, you are stuck with this squirming bundle of arms and legs.

 They are too young still to see the benefits of keeping the headphones on and listening to an iPad, yet too old to have any hope they will simply sleep through the flight.
 Here’s a selection of our best toddler flying tips and advice:

 Think your child’s just going to get feed on demand?
 Think they’re toilet trained so you can dispense with the nappy bag?
 Welcome to the big league of parenting in the air!!!
 A lot of these lessons we learnt the hard way at 38,000 – read this before your next toddler flight and avoid the same mistakes!

 Play-doh, are you serious?
 Individually wrapped gifts?
 Give me a break!!!!
 See what we’re NOT packing on our next toddler flight!